 Students wishing to obtain a class A teaching license must major in history, must take twenty-four (24) hours of specified social science courses (twelve of these also satisfy the college general core), and eighteen hours of education courses.
 A semester of student teaching completes the curriculum.
 Students must receive at least a grade of "C" in all courses required for licensure.
-Students with an ACT score of 21 (SAT equivalent is 860) with no sub score below 18 upon entering college will be exempted from the General Knowledge and Communication portions of the National Teachers Examinations (NTE).
-The Specialty Area (Social Studies) and Professional Knowledge sections of the NTE should be taken no later than the semester before student teaching.
+Students with an ACT score of 21 (SAT equivalent is 860) with no sub score below 18 upon entering college will be exempted from the Praxis I. The Specialty Area (Social Studies) and Principles of Teaching and Learning sections of the Praxis should be taken no later than the semester before student teaching.